startupbuilders777/ChaosNetwork/README.md

     Solution 3: Use simpler tie breaking rules than solution 2. (however simpler rules than solution 2 will reduce weight node affinity, which is the basis for fast, viable, and accurate learing)
     Solution 4: greedily choose top k nodes, skipping the ones that have a common weight-matching with a node already chosen to be in the selected field.
 (OK SO AFFINITY IS MAXIMIZED In this solution, but the controller loses their IRON WILL to pass enforcing decisions)

+# A neat idea I like from Hinton's CAPSULE NETWORKS (Neurons with vector in vector out instead of scaler in scaler out):

+Currently the neurons in the chaos net do scaler in scaler out.
+These are wh BUT MAYBE ITS BETTER IF WE DO WHAT CAPSULE NETWORKS DO: vector in vector out.
+This allows alot more generalization to be done in higher chaos iterations instead of lower iterations.

+(
+    Vectors help because the help us encode more information, and not just any kind of information, relational and relative information.
+)

 ## Advantages of Chaos Network
 - Can memorize lots of details due to the high number of permutations and states for "memories" to be in
 - Sort of like the human brain.